Engineering 100-980

 Peer Review and Final Submission

 Remember, accuracy and collaboration are essential.
-Reach out to IAs, Professor Ridley, or the #lab-help channel on Slack for assistance if needed.
+Reach out to the IAs or the #lab-help channel on Slack for assistance if needed.
 Good luck with your PCB design!